pilif42/springBootRestfulService/README.md

 - TODO:
-    - handle error when id not found in db
-    - write some configurable-per-environment tests for CustomerController
+    - write some configurable-per-environment tests for CustomerController using MockMvc and org.mockito
     - add Hibernate
     - add Spring Security to the mix.